-The budgeted allocation for employee related costs for the 2021/22 financial year totals R182,6 million, which equals 36.38 per cent of the total operating expenditure.
-Based on the National Treasury circular for budget, salary increases have been factored into this budget at a percentage increase of 4,9 per cent for the 2021/22 financial year.
-An annual increase of 5, 2 and 5,4 per cent has been included in the two outer years of the MTREF.
+The budgeted allocation for employee related costs for the 2023/24 financial year totals R199, 8 million, which equals 32.97 per cent of the total operating expenditure.
+Based on circular 122 CPI inflation, the salary increases have been factored into this budget at a percentage increase of 5,3 per cent for the 2023/24 financial year.
+An annual increase of 4,9 per cent and 4,7 per cent has been included in the two outer years of the MTREF.

 The cost associated with the remuneration of councillors is determined by the Minister of Cooperative Governance and Traditional Affairs in accordance with the Remuneration of Public Office Bearers Act, 1998 (Act 20 of 1998).
-The most recent proclamation in this regard has been taken into account in compiling the Municipality budget.
+The percentage used for employees related cost was also used to councillors while waiting for the release of determination of upper limit.
 The provision of debt impairment was determined.
-For the 2021/22 financial year this amount to R32 million and increase to R33 million by 2023/24.
+For the 2023/24 financial year this amount equates to R29 million and increase to R31 million by 2025/26.
 While this expenditure is considered to be a non-cash flow item, it informed the total cost associated with rendering the services of the municipality, as well as the municipality's realistically anticipated revenues.

 Provision for depreciation and asset impairment has been informed by the Municipality's Asset Management Policy.
 Depreciation is widely considered a proxy for the measurement of the rate asset consumption.
-Budget appropriations in this regard total R74,8 million for the 2021/22 financial and equates to 14.9 per cent of the total operating expenditure.
+Budget appropriations in this regard total R95 million for the 2023/24 financial and equates to 15.68 per cent of the total operating expenditure.

-Inventory consumed comprise of amongst others the materials for maintenance of roads, electricity, and municipal buildings.
-For 2021/22 the appropriation against this group of expenditure has went down by 13,49 per cent (R1,4 million) and decrease by 23,55 per cent in 2022/2023 and then increase by 22.22 per cent for 2023/2024.
+Inventory Consumed comprise of amongst others the inventory for maintenance.
+For 2023/24 the appropriation against this group of expenditure has gone up by 18,39 per cent (R2 million) and continues to go up at 4,7 per cent and 4.85 per cent for the two outer years.

 Other expenditure comprises of various line items relating to the daily operations of the municipality and operational projects.
 This group of expenditure has also been identified as an area in which cost savings and efficiencies can be achieved.
-For 2021/22 this expenditure increases by 14,33 per cent.
+For 2023/24 this expenditure increases by 21,32 per cent.

-1.3.4.
+1.5.1.
 Priority given to repairs and maintenance

-Aligned to the priority being given to preserving and maintaining the Municipality current infrastructure, the 2021/22 budget and MTREF provide for extensive growth in asset maintenance, as informed by the asset renewal strategy and repairs and maintenance plan of the Municipality.
+Aligned to the priority being given to preserving and maintaining the Municipality current infrastructure, the 2023/24 budget and MTREF provide for extensive growth in the area of asset maintenance, as informed by the asset renewal strategy and repairs and maintenance plan of the Municipality.
 In terms of the Municipal Budget and Reporting Regulations, operational repairs and maintenance is not considered a direct expenditure driver but an outcome of certain other expenditures, such as remuneration, purchases of materials and contracted services.
 Considering these cost drivers, the following table is a consolidation of all the expenditures associated with repairs and maintenance: